virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-16-making-with-gimp-part-one.md

 - [Mirrorlab](https://play.google.com/store/apps/details?id=com.ilixa.mirror&hl=en_US&gl=US){:target="_blank"}: for distorting, blurring, and generating patterns and gradients
 - Powerpoint: cataloguing albums, batch saving, and text box tool

 I still use, and highly recommend each of those apps, but as my audience and body of work grew, so did my interest in design, typography, collage, and optical art.
 I also began to think about developing an artist portfolio and business brand alongside my social media presence.
-In other words, I needed to build an online store and portfolio, and fter some trial and error, I realized the free apps wouldn’t cut it.
+In other words, I needed to build an online store and portfolio, and after some trial and error, I realized the free apps wouldn’t cut it.
 Here are a few reasons why:

 - **Resizing for prints:** in order to get your designs printed, they need to be up to 4800px – none of the apps I mentioned can produce images over 2200px
 - **Color management:** GIMP gives you more control over color profiles, and allows you to create monotone versions of your designs (as those are cheaper to print)
-- **optimizing photos for web:** In order to start cataloguing my work, I needed a tool to edit, tag, and save my work, preferebly in batches.
+- **optimizing photos for web:** In order to start cataloguing my work, I needed a tool to edit, tag, and save my work, preferably in batches.
 I would come to discover, thanks to Forensic Files of all things, that The GIMP community created this free plug-in that helps you do just that.

 Yes, I was introduced to GIMP in this highly questionable yet entertaining [episode of Forensic Files](https://youtu.be/uI9mjJH9cW8?t=384) where a well-meaning IT specialist with no forensic anthropology training was able to uncover the identity of a skeleton using GIMP.
 He simply took a photo of the skull, then superimposed, first his own face as a control, then various missing people’s faces until luckily the right one fit.
 What made me curious was that throughout the episode, he referred to GIMP as the “free photoshop.”
 At that time this is exactly what I was looking for.